FranciscoBarreira/python-project/README.md

 ------

-This site was deployed to GitHub pages.
+This site was deployed to Heroku.
 The steps to deploy it were:

--In the GitHub repository, click on on settings

--Scroll down to Github pages

--From the source section drop-down menu, select Main

--After all these steps are followed successfully the page will refresh and provide a link to the deployed website.
+-Create a new app in Heroku

+-In Settings, added PORT 8000 to config vars

+-In Settings, press BuildPack, and add Python and Node.js

+-In the Deploy tab, select the deployment method (github was used in this case)

+-Click the connect button

+-Choose manual or automatic deploy (manual was used in this ocasion)